 What should consumers do when they experience an incident that may be indicative of a safety defect?

-The first step is to file a complaint with the National Highway Traffic Safety Administration (NHTSA).
-Such complaints can eventually lead to a recall.
+The first step is to file a report with the National Highway Traffic Safety Administration (NHTSA).
+Such reports can eventually lead to a recall.
 Consumers should also contact an experienced attorney, especially if there has been a death or injury associated with the problem.

 It's also important to keep a detailed record of the problem and any attempted repairs.